 Our compensation program places a strong emphasis on performance-based variable pay and equity performance to ensure a high pay-for-performance culture.
-The bulk (approximately 65% to 85%) of each Named Executive Officer's compensation package generally consists of short-term and long-term awards that only pay out upon the achievement of specific financial targets and equity awards that are linked to increases in stock value over time.
-We outperformed our peer group for the one-, two- and three-year periods ended 2010 in key performance metrics, putting our performance well above median and generally near the 75th percentile overall for each of those periods.
-We believe this performance is particularly notable as it is measured against the peer group we now measure ourselves against due to our acquisition of Tommy Hilfiger, which nearly doubled our revenue.
-This performance was reflected in the compensation paid to our Named Executive Officers with respect to 2010 and the two long-term incentive plan cycles that ended in 2010.
+The bulk (approximately 65% to 85%) of each Named Executive Officer's compensation package consists of short-term and long-term awards that only pay out upon the achievement of specific financial targets and equity awards that are linked to increases in stock value over time.
+We far outperformed our peer group for the one-, two- and three-year periods ended 2011 in key performance metrics, putting our performance generally near or above the 75th percentile for each of those periods.
+We believe this performance is particularly notable as it is measured against our current peer group, which we adopted this year as a further improvement on the group adopted in 2010 after we acquired Tommy Hilfiger.
+We believe the current peer group is more competitive than both our previous one and the one used prior to the Tommy Hilfiger acquisition and note that our performance includes results from periods prior to the acquisition, when we were a much smaller company.
+This performance was reflected in the compensation paid to our Named Executive Officers with respect to 2011 and the long-term incentive plan performance cycle that ended in 2011.

-Our performance targets are meaningful, and are designed to encourage our executives to perform at high levels.
-Typically, to pay out bonuses under our Performance Incentive Bonus Plan at the target level, we must achieve earnings per share that falls within the middle of the earnings per share guidance range that management provides to the financial market at the beginning of each fiscal year.
+Our performance targets are meaningful and are designed to encourage our executives to perform at high levels.
+Typically, to pay out bonuses under our Performance Incentive Bonus Plan at the target level, we must achieve earnings per share that falls within the middle of the earnings per share guidance range that management provides to the financial market at the beginning of each fiscal year and divisional executives must achieve earnings goals for their respective divisions.
+In both cases, these goals are based on the annual budget reviewed and approved by the Board of directors.